kubernetes/cloud-provider-openstack/docs/getting-started-provider-dev.md

 ### Getting and Building Cloud Provider OpenStack

-Following the [GitHub Workflow](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md) guidlines for Kubernetes development, set up your environment and get the latest development repository.
+Following the [GitHub Workflow](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md) guidelines for Kubernetes development, set up your environment and get the latest development repository.
 Begin by forking both the Kubernetes and Cloud-Provider-OpenStack projects into your GitHub into your local workspace (or bringing your current fork up to date with the current state of both repositories).